References in MLA style are at the end of the paper on a "Works Cited" page.

-The core elements of works cited at the end of the paper or on the Works Cited page in the 8th edition MLA style are:
+The core elements of works cited at the end of the paper are:

-Many times, a source will not have all of these elements.
-In this case, omit them from your citation.
-Below are a few examples some commonly used MLA style citations.
+Below are a few examples of some commonly used MLA style citations.
 You should have a Works Cited entry for every in-text citation in your paper.

 Citing a book: